-Based on the physical structure of the brain, lissencephaly can be generally divided into two distinct pathological forms: type I or classical lissencephaly, and type II or cobblestone lissencephaly.
-Additional forms of the disease that do not belong to neither of these two categories are also described in the medical literature.
+Based on the physical structure of the brain, lissencephaly can be generally divided into two distinct pathological forms.
+These types include type I, or classical lissencephaly, and type II, or cobblestone lissencephaly.
+Additional forms of the disease that do not belong to either of these two categories are also described in the medical literature.

 Type I or classical lissencephaly is seen in a number of genetic syndromes, but can also appear on its own in a condition known as isolated lissencephaly sequence.
-The latter usually arises due to mutations or deletions in two important genes involved in brain development – LIS1 and DCX.
+The latter usually arises due to mutations or deletions in two important genes involved in brain development, which include LIS1 and DCX.

 Miller-Dieker syndrome represents a syndromic form of classical lissencephaly.
-In this syndrome, the effects of the deletions in the LIS1 gene have a tendency to extend to nearby genes required for normal development of other organ systems.
-Hence, patients with Miller-Dieker syndrome present with more severe clinical manifestation when compared to isolated lissencephaly sequence.
+In this syndrome, the effects of the deletions in the LIS1 gene have a tendency to extend to nearby genes required for the normal development of other organ systems.
+Hence, patients with Miller-Dieker syndrome present with more severe clinical manifestations when compared to the isolated lissencephaly sequence.

-Pathologic examination of the brain in type I lissencephaly shows a four-layered cerebral cortex (instead of six layers found in normal cerebral cortex).
-First layer corresponds to the molecular layer, second contain neurons of normal layers III, V and VI, while third layer represents persistence of the fetal subplate zone, and fourth contains heterotopic, incompletely migrated neurons.
+Pathologic examination of the brain in type I lissencephaly shows a four-layered cerebral cortex instead of the six layers found in a normal cerebral cortex.
+The first layer of the cortex corresponds to the molecular layer, with the second layer containing neurons of normal layers III, V, and VI.
+The third layer represents the persistence of the fetal subplate zone, and the fourth layer contains heterotopic, incompletely migrated neurons.

-Type II lissencephaly is also called cobblestone dysplasia in the medical literature due to the pebbled appearance of the cerebral cortex surface.
-In this type of the disease there is complete displacement of the brain cortex, with clusters of cortical neurons separated by glio-mesenchymal tissue.
+Type II lissencephaly is also referred to as cobblestone dysplasia in the medical literature due to the pebbled appearance of the cerebral cortex surface.
+In this type of lissencephaly, there is a complete displacement of the brain cortex, with clusters of cortical neurons separated by glial-mesenchymal tissue.

 Disorders associated with type II lissencephaly include cobblestone lissencephaly without other birth defects, Walker-Warburg syndrome (also known as HARD±E syndrome), Fukuyama congenital muscular dystrophy, as well as muscle-eye-brain disease.
-Most of these entities are related autosomal recessive disorders caused by mutations in the genes POMT1 and FCMD.
+Most of these diseases are related to autosomal recessive disorders that are caused by mutations in the genes POMT1 and FCMD.

 Other types of lissencephaly

 Neu-Laxova syndrome represents a rare disorder manifesting with severe malformations that result in prenatal or early postnatal mortality.
-It is caused by homozygous mutations in phosphoglycerate dehydrogenase enzyme.
-Lissencephaly that is observed in this syndrome is also known as type III lissencephaly by some research groups, albeit it is still not included in any formal classifications.
+This condition is caused by homozygous mutations in the phosphoglycerate dehydrogenase enzyme.
+The lissencephaly that is observed in this syndrome is also known as type III lissencephaly by some research groups, albeit it is still not included in any formal classifications.